DataDog/documentation/content/tracing/setup/_index.md

 2. **Enable trace collection for the Datadog Agent**.
 [See below dedicated instructions](#agent-configuration).

 2. **Configure your environment**:
-  An environment is a mandatory [Primary tags](#primary-tags) used to scope a whole Datadog APM application.
+  An environment is a mandatory [primary tag](#primary-tags) used to scope a whole Datadog APM application.
 A common use case is to disaggregate metrics from stage environments such as production, staging, and pre-production.
 [Learn how to configure primary tags](#primary-tags).

 3. **Instrument your application**: